Home » All Posts » Main Meals » Baked Spaghetti

 This easy baked spaghetti recipe is creamy and full of flavor.
 The best spaghetti recipe for family gatherings and potlucks will be requested again and again.

 My mother-in-law, Donna, shared this traditional spaghetti recipe with me several years ago which has become a staple in our house ever since.
+This spaghetti is served at many of our family parties because it is super easy to make and everyone loves it!!

 Are you looking for vegetarian pasta alternative?
 Try this Pasta alla Norma recipe!!